WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 Because the private keys are not on a computer which is connected to the internet, many remote attack vectors are nullified.

 Methods of cold storage include keeping private keys:
-- On a [USB drive](/using-wasabi/WasabiSetupTails.md) or other data storage medium
+- On a USB drive or other data storage medium
 - On a paper wallet
 - On a bearer item such as a physical bitcoin
 - On a hardware wallet

 ## Hardware Wallet with Wasabi

-You can use Wasabi Wallet with almost any hardware wallet out there, because Wasabi utilizes [Bitcoin Core hardware wallet integration [HWI]](https://github.com/bitcoin-core/hwi).
+You can use Wasabi Wallet with almost any hardware wallet out there, because Wasabi utilizes [Bitcoin Core Hardware Wallet Interface [HWI]](https://github.com/bitcoin-core/hwi).
 The setup is thoroughly tested for [Trezor model One and T](https://trezor.io), [Ledger Nano S](https://ledgerwallet.com), [Coldcard](https://coldcardwallet.com).

 ### Connecting via USB